WKNY

-WKNY (1490 kHz; "Radio Kingston") is an AM and FM radio station in Kingston, New York, serving Ulster County.
+WKNY (1490 kHz; "Radio Kingston") is an AM radio station in Kingston, New York, serving Ulster County.
 It broadcasts at a power of 1,000 watts from a single tower located off Albany Avenue.
 The studios and offices are on Broadway in Kingston.
 WKNY is owned and operated by not-for-profit charitable licensee Radio Kingston Corp.

 On March 26, 2019, a 250–watt FM translator was added, 107.9 MHz W300DU.
 Listeners can choose either AM or FM to hear WKNY.

 Programming

 WKNY airs a non-commercial full service radio format, featuring adult contemporary music, news and information in AM and PM drive times, with talk and specialty music shows the rest of the day, including oldies, jazz and other genres.
 Programs aimed at the Irish, Italian, German and Polish communities are heard Sundays.

 Warren Lawrence hosts the weekday morning show along with the Saturday afternoon oldies show and Sunday afternoon Garage Sale program.
 Hank Gross provides local news.
 Jimmy Buff is the late afternoon DJ, while Frank Auringer hosts early evenings.
 Adam Alberts helms Saturday mornings, in addition to production for live sporting events on the station.
 Antonio Flores-Lobos and Mariel Fiori are the late morning hosts of the Spanish-English show, "La Voz."

 Dan Reinhard provides sports reports for WKNY, with sports updates on the weekday morning drive show, as well as hosting Monday Night SportTalk, and play-by-play broadcasts of Kingston High School football and basketball.
 Most hours begin with world and national news from CBS News Radio.